 You can opt out of receiving our marketing emails.
-To stop receiving our promotional emails, you can visit your account settings on the site or follow the instructions in any promotional message you get from us or email us at firstname.lastname@example.org.
+To stop receiving our promotional emails, you can change your account settings on the site, follow the instructions in any promotional message you get from us, or email us at email@example.com.
 Even if you opt out of getting marketing messages, we will still send you transactional messages.
 These include responses to your questions.

-You can control if we share information with other parties for their marketing purposes.
-To opt out of having us share your information with other parties for their promotional purposes, please send an email to email@example.com.
+You can control whether we share information with other parties for their marketing purposes.
+To opt out of having us share your information with other parties for their promotional purposes, please send an email firstname.lastname@example.org.

 If you reside in California, you have the right to ask us one time each year if we have shared personal information with third parties for their direct marketing purposes.
 To make a request, please send us an email, or write to us at the address listed below.
 Indicate in your letter that you are a California resident making a “Shine the Light” inquiry.